 No. I do not watermark any of your images, because it’s not 1998 anymore.
 You receive your beautiful images all free of watermarks.

-I aim to not retouch any images or alter what is already there, but instead gently edit them so that the colours and tones are consistent throughout the day.
-This approach is more timeless.
+I aim to not retouch any images, but instead gently edit them so that the colours and tones are consistent throughout the day.

 To find out why editing your wedding photos is important, please see this post on editing wedding photos.